nautilusapp/nautilus/README.md

 ### **Visualizing Your Docker Compose File**

-Run the application, upload your Docker Compose file, and visualize your Docker Compose setup with the various views and options.
+Run the application, open your Docker Compose file, and visualize your Docker Compose setup with the various views and options.

 <!-- CONTRIBUTING -->